 - a.
 These percentages reflect that the nonfederal sponsors pay 10%, 25%, or 30% during construction and an additional 10% over a period not to exceed 30 years. - b.
 Appropriations from the Harbor Maintenance Trust Fund, which is funded by collections on commercial cargo imports at federally maintained ports, are used for 100% of these costs. - c.
 Appropriations from the Inland Waterway Trust Fund, which is funded by a fuel tax on vessels engaged in commercial transport on designated waterways, are used for 50% of these costs. - d.
 33 U.S.C. §701n.
-Repair assistance is restricted to projects eligible for and participating in the Corps' Rehabilitation and Inspection Program and to fixing damage caused by natural events, not regular maintenance or betterments. - e.
-Hydroelectric capital costs initially are federally funded and are repaid by fees collected from power customers. - f.
-For the 17 western states where reclamation law applies, irrigation costs initially are funded by the Corps but repaid by nonfederal water users. - g.
-Most environmental infrastructure projects are authorized with a 75% federal cost share; a few have a 65% federal cost share.
+Repair assistance is restricted to projects eligible for and participating in the Corps' Rehabilitation and Inspection Program and to fixing damage caused by natural events. - e.
+Capital costs initially are federally funded and are repaid by fees collected from power customers. - For the 17 western states where reclamation law applies, irrigation costs initially are funded by the Corps but repaid by nonfederal water users. - g.
+Most environmental infrastructure projects are authorized with a 75% federal cost share; a few have a 65%.